Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Little Slice of Woodworking Heaven in Harrison

-You know, sometimes I sit back with my cup of coffee after a long day—especially in the evenings when the sun dips behind the trees and the sky fills with that warm orange glow.
+You know, sometimes I sit back with my after a long day—especially in the evenings when the sun dips behind the trees and the sky fills with that warm orange glow.
 It’s in those moments that I think about how woodworking has become some sort of therapy for me.
 I mean, I never thought I’d actually take to it like I have, but here we are.
 I swear, if I could bottle up the smell of freshly sawed cedar, I’d sell it at the farmer’s market.
 It’s intoxicating, that woody, earthy scent that just wraps around you like a warm hug.

-The Great Coffee Table Mishap
+The Great Coffee Mishap

 So, let me paint a picture for you.
 A few months back, I got this idea in my head to build a coffee table.
-Nothing fancy, just something rustic to set my mug on while I binge-watch whatever-the-heck-is-on-Netflix-now.
+Nothing fancy, just something to set my mug on while I binge-watch whatever-the-heck-is-on-Netflix-now.
 I figured it was gonna be a nice, straightforward project.
 How hard could it be, right?

-I went to the local lumber yard in Harrison—y’know, the one that has the guy with the beard who always wears flannel and gives you that “what do you want?” look when you walk in.
+I went to the local in Harrison—y’know, the one that has the guy with the beard who always wears flannel and gives you that “what do you want?” look when you walk in.
 I told him I needed some wood for a coffee table, and he pointed me toward some beautiful oak.
 I mean, it’s stunning stuff, with all those little swirls in the grain.
 I was feeling like a real craftsman as I loaded it into my car.

 But here’s where I started to get a little too confident.
 I didn’t bring my measuring tape.
 I thought, “Ah, I’ve built things before; I’ll just eyeball it.”
 Spoiler alert: that did not go well.